andkob/Planly/README.md

 3. Generate and add a JWT secret to application.properties

 *This is a temporary solution for development only*
-* If you're on Linux of macOS, you can generate a random secret key with the following command:
+* If you're on Linux or macOS, you can generate a random secret key with the following command:
     ```bash
     $ openssl rand -base64 32
     ```